Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 • The Shore House team is friendly and eager to help, with a service style that’s polished but laid-back.
 You won’t be hovered over or anticipated at every turn but when you need something, they’ll make it happen (or you can let me know and I can help).

-• On my end, I can call or text my friends/collegues there to get things done for clients instantaneously.
-That’s great service.
+• On my end, I can call or text my friends/colleagues there to get things done for clients instantaneously, which I greatly appreciate.

 Double-Check Amenities That Matter to You Before Check-In